rishi-krishna/rubiks-cube-solver-team-project/README.md

 This project is an attempt to represent and solve the 3X3 Basic Rubik's cube

 To solve the problem of a Rubik's cube, we implemented feature-based Q-Learning, a powerful reinforcement learning technique, as well as the utilization of a pattern database, to quantify the quality of near-finished cubes
+Q learning is a model-free reinforcement algorithm where the goal of the agent is to determine the optimal policy, or plan, to take them from the starting state to the goal state.
+The ‘q’ in q-learning stands for quality.
+Quality in this case represents how useful a given action is in gaining some future reward.
+When q-learning is performed we create what’s called a q-table or matrix that follows the shape of [state, action] and we initialize our values to zero.
+We then update and store our q-values after an episode.
+This q-table becomes a reference table for our agent to select the best action based on the q-value.

 This project assumes that a Rubik's cube can only execute 180 degree side turns, which greatly reduces the branching factor* of the cube's state space tree

-this project also attempts to reach a solution for a solved cube which has had "n random moves executed on it", this value n currently can be up to 5 to find a goal state for each execution, or in the range of 6-10 to be somewhat successful
+This project also attempts to reach a solution for a solved cube which has had "n random moves executed on it", this value n currently can be up to 5 to find a goal state for each execution, or in the range of 6-10 to be somewhat successful

 > "puzzle.py" includes the state representation of a Rubik's Cube, "State()", as well as a few auxillary functions